EntrustCorporation/cryptocli/README.md

 cryptocli requires Entrust KeyControl version 10.2 or later.

-An Application Security Vault must be created by the KeyControl Security Administrator.
+A Cryptographic APIs Vault must be created by the KeyControl Security Administrator.

-Both Application Security Vault Users and Administrators can access secrets using the cryptocli with the login URL.
+Both Cryptographic APIs Vault Users and Administrators can access secrets using the cryptocli with the login URL.

 Access to certain commands can be restricted using tokenization permissions from access policies.